soumith/convnet-benchmarks/cuda-convnet2/README.md

 I took this route, except that I wrote a Torch/FFI wrapper around the kernels (instead of C/C++), the repository can be found at https://github.com/soumith/cuda-convnet2.torch

+For details on installing torch, look at the README.md in the [torch7 folder](https://github.com/soumith/convnet-benchmarks/tree/master/torch7)
 Assuming torch is already installed, it can be installed with
 ```bash
 luarocks install https://raw.githubusercontent.com/soumith/cuda-convnet2.torch/master/ccn2-scm-1.rockspec